WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 |

-Senecio integerrimus Asteraceae (Sunflower Family) Foothills, montane,
+Senecio integerrimus variety exaltatus (Lamb's Tongue Ragwort) Asteraceae (Sunflower Family) Foothills, montane,

 subalpine.
 Meadows (especially wet ones), Oak brush.
 Spring, summer.
-Young plants are covered in long, cob-webby, glistening hairs. |
+Almost all young plants are covered in long, cob-webby hairs.
+Basal leaves are sometimes glabrous (without hairs).
+Mature plants often have lost their hairs.

 ||